 Annual Fire Safety Statements

-Aegis Safe are fire protection industry leaders in testing, maintaining and repairing fire protection systems.
+Aegis Safe is fire protection industry leaders in testing, maintaining and repairing fire protection systems.
 With specific expertise in building maintenance and safety, Aegis Safe can provide annual assessments, BCA assessments and annual fire safety statements.

 Annual fire safety statement assessment services

 Regular inspection and maintenance of fire protection systems is important as it is required by law in most circumstances, e.g. Section 166, NSW Environmental Planning & Assessment Regulations (2000).

 Aegis Safe can assess the key fire safety measures within your building such as:

 - Automatic fire suppression systems

 - Emergency Warning and Intercommunication Systems (EWIS)